BlakeTurner/nobots/README.md

 ##This is as public as it gets!

-Feel free to happily plagiarize any of this code.
+This app uses the MIT licence, so feel free to happily plagiarize any of this code.
 It was all learned from books, videos, tutorials and a good amount of head scratching, so I'm happy to share.